 The HUH is pleased to offer resources to help researchers fund their work through travel grants and fellowships.
 The resources vary in focus, eligibility and application process.
 Please see the individual descriptions below for more details.

 HUH Travel Grant (PDF)

-The Harvard University Herbaria awards travel grants for research in plant, fungal, and algal biodiversity.
+The Harvard University Herbaria awards travel grants for research in plant, fungal, and algal biodiversity to non-Harvard researchers wishing to conduct research at the HUH.
 The principal objective of these grants is to stimulate systematic research on neglected taxa or little studied regions of the world.
 Of particular interest are taxa with numerous poorly described species in institutional collections.
 We also encourage use of our libraries.
 Proposals are reviewed twice a year; application deadlines are 15 October and 1 April.

 Grants-in-Aid of Undergraduate Research

 The Museum of Comparative Zoology (MCZ), the Harvard University Herbaria (HUH), and the Arnold Arboretum of Harvard University (AA) are pleased to award small grants in support of faculty-supervised research by Harvard College undergraduates.
 Funds from the HUH are primarily available to support projects in the field of plant biology.
 Priority is given to first-time applicants.
 Awards range from $500 to $2500 and may provide support for the academic year (fall and spring semesters) or summer.